devwlad/VRD_Udacity/vrnd-udacity-build-an-apartment-wladimir-araujo/README.md

 - [VR Scenes and Objects - Cameras](https://github.com/udacity/VR-Scenes-and-Objects_Cameras/releases)
 - [VR Scenes and Objects - Lights](https://github.com/udacity/VR-Scenes-and-Objects_Lights/releases)
 - VR Scenes and Objects - Build an Apartment

+### Notes
+- How long it took for the project to be finished: 15~ hours, split in four days.
+- Something that I've liked on the project: I do believe that the best part of the project was to take care of the lighting.
+Gave me some trouble, but was really nice.
+- Something that I considered a challenge during the project: Same as above.
+Working with lighting effects is really hard.
+Way harder that I first thought it would be.
+But still, to learn even the basics of it felt great.